devSchacht/essential-image-optimization/app/partials/book.md

 ### What is Guetzli?

-[Guetzli](https://github.com/google/guetzli) is a promising, if slow, perceptual JPEG encoder from Google that tries to find the smallest JPEG that can't be easily distinguished from the original by the human eye.
+[Guetzli](https://github.com/google/guetzli) is a promising, if slow, perceptual JPEG encoder from Google that tries to find the smallest JPEG that is perceptually indistinguishable from the original to the human eye.
 It performs a sequence of experiments that produces a proposal for the final JPEG, accounting for the psychovisual error of each proposal.
-Out of these, it selects the highest-scoring one as the final output.
+Out of these, it selects the highest-scoring proposal as the final output.

-For this phase, Guetzli uses [Butteraugli](https://github.com/google/butteraugli) (a model for measuring image difference based on human perception - more on that soon!) that can take into account a few properties of vision that other JPEG encoders.
-For example, there is a relationship between the amount of green light seen and sensitivity to blue so changes in blue in the vicinity of green can be encoded a little less precisely.
+To measure the differences between images, Guetzli uses [Butteraugli](https://github.com/google/butteraugli), a model for measuring image difference based on human perception (discussed below).
+Guetzli can take into account a few properties of vision that other JPEG encoders do not.
+For example, there is a relationship between the amount of green light seen and sensitivity to blue, so changes in blue in the vicinity of green can be encoded a little less precisely.

-<aside class="note"><b>Note:</b> Image file-size is* much* more dependent on the choice of *quality* than the choice of codec.
-There are far far larger file-size differences between the lowest quality JPEG than the highest quality JPEG - compared to the difference switching codecs.
+<aside class="note"><b>Note:</b> Image file-size is **much** more dependent on the choice of **quality** than the choice of **codec**.
+There are far far larger file-size differences between the lowest and highest quality JPEGs compared to the file-size savings made possible by  switching codecs.
 Using the lowest acceptable quality is very important.
 Avoid setting your quality too high without paying attention to it.</aside>

 Guetzli [claims](https://research.googleblog.com/2017/03/announcing-guetzli-new-open-source-jpeg.html ) to achieve a 20-30% reduction in data-size for images for a given Butteraugli score compared to other compressors.
 A large caveat to using Guetzli is that it is extremely, extremely slow and is currently only suitable for static content.
 From the README, we can note Guetzli requires a large amount of memory - it can take 1 minute + 200MB RAM per megapixel.
 There's a good thread on real-world experience with what this practically means in [this Github thread](https://github.com/google/guetzli/issues/50).